minhe86/JavaScriptWebDriverIOCucumberAllure/README.md

-# Automation Framework with JavaScript, WebDriverIO, Selenium webdriver, Cucumber, Allure, NPM.
+# Automation Framework with JavaScript, WebDriverIO, Cucumber, Allure, NPM.

 WebDriverIO can be run on the WebDriver protocol for true cross-browser testing, as well as on Chrome DevTools protocol for Chromium-based automation using Puppeteer.
 WebDriverIO can do the same things that Selenium can, but also comes with lots of integrations with popular test automation tools and plugins.